Prof. Alessandro De Luca

 Academic year 2019/20 (first semester)

-Video recordings of the 30 lectures given in class during the previous academic year 2014/15 have been fully video recorded and are available in the Robotics 1 playlist of the Video DIAG - Sapienza YouTube channel.
+Video recordings of the 30 lectures given in class during the academic year 2014/15 have been fully video recorded and are available in the Robotics 1 playlist of the Video DIAG - Sapienza YouTube channel.
 Please note that these are traditional lectures with the use of multimedia material, not prepared on purpose for an online offering (differently from MOOC courses).
 More details in the Course material page.Course material

 Registration to exams

 Aims: This course provides the basic tools for the kinematic analysis, trajectory planning, and programming of motion tasks for robot manipulators in industrial and service environments.

-Contents: Typical robotic systems are illustrated through examples of manipulators and mobile-base robots in industrial and service applications.
+Contents: Typical robotic systems are illustrated through examples of manipulators in industrial and service applications.
 The basic functional components of a robot are discussed: mechanics for manipulation, actuators, proprio- and exteroceptive sensing devices, control architecture, and programming.
 Direct, inverse, and differential kinematic models of robot manipulators are analyzed.
-Trajectory planning methods both in the joint and in the task (Cartesian) space are then explored.
+Trajectory planning methods are presented both in the joint and in the task (Cartesian) space.
 Simple control schemes are introduced, including kinematic control for robot arms and decentralized dynamic control for the single axes of a manipulator.